 Additional essential carer tickets are available upon request if more than one carer is required to support an individual.
 For more information contact our Customer Experience Team on firstname.lastname@example.org or call 01275 852606.

 Dogs and Other Pets

-Unfortunately, no dogs or pets are allowed on site (including in the car park) except for Assistance Dogs.
+Unfortunately, no dogs or pets are allowed on site (including in the car park) except for trained Assistance Dogs.
 Assistance dogs are welcome and water can be provided upon request.
-Please note that Assistance Dogs must be clearly identifiable with an assistance dog coat or lead.
+Please note that we politely ask that Assistance Dogs are clearly identifiable with an assistance dog coat or lead.